Thời sự: History

 In 1968, the Television Film Studio was established, with the task of producing 16-mm television films to send to foreign television stations to propagate the situation during wartime in Vietnam.
 Also from that time, foreign television crews were invited and guided to operate and prepare necessary material and technical foundations for the construction of a complete radio-television studio and a radio-television industry to serve the domestic propaganda work in the future.

 In 1970, News was one of the first programs in the first experimental television broadcast of Voice of Vietnam.
 From that day forward, the official genre of television news was born.
-Since then, News has always been a part of the television program every night, usually starting at 19: 00.
+Since then, News has always been a part of the television program every night, usually starting at 19:00.
 Initially, as there was no storage device at that time, the News program was broadcast live, later it had been pre-recorded.
-News was broadcast after the children's program Little Flowers (similar to the model of the countries of the socialist bloc at the time).
-In the following period, along with additional broadcasts in the morning (9:00) and afternoon (14:00), news bulletins were also expanded.
+News was broadcast after the children's program Little Flowers.
+In the following period, along with additional broadcasts in the morning and afternoon, news bulletins were also expanded.
 When the channel VTV2 was formed in 1990, News was broadcast on both channels in the evening broadcast.
 The 19:00 news program on VTV2 was broadcast for the following years until 2001, when it was no longer broadcast.

 In October 1997, the program News began to be broadcast live to inform the audience with the fastest information, and was broadcast on VTV1 channel at the same time with VTV3 at 19:00 daily.
 In addition to the main version, there are also Domestic News, International News, broadcast in the morning on VTV1, and the midday news, first broadcast on VTV2 and rebroadcast on VTV3 in the afternoon.